inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 </pre>

 Evaluating a boxed expression of size  takes an average 785.41 µs.
-Evaluating an expression stored in our `RecursiveExpr` takes an average of 559.22 µs.
+Evaluating an expression stored in our `ExprTopo` takes an average of 559.22 µs.
 That's a 28% improvement.
 Running these tests with expression trees of different depths generated via the above method yields similar results.
 The standard boxed method is slightly more efficient for expression trees of size 256 or less.
 That said, this test provides pretty much optimal conditions with regard to pointer locality, because there are no other heap allocations to fragment things and force the boxed pointers to use different regions of memory.

 # To be continued